ItsikDangoor/Memory-Game/README.md

 # Memory-Game
-Simple JS memory Game(will upgrade in near future)
+Simple JS memory Game with index.html file for implementing HTML and CSS technologies. will be upgrade :-)